H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The AAPCAppE scraper and corpus integration provide a structured way to bring documented Appalachian English into the system’s linguistic and reasoning layers.
 By focusing on a well-defined corpus, normalizing and tagging retrieved material, and tying it into memory, spatial, and evaluation mechanisms, the system can treat Appalachian English as a systematic, respected variety in both understanding and communication.

-## 5.4 34 Swarm Functions And Eternal Watchdogs
+## 5.5 35-swarm-functions-and-eternal-watchdogs.md

-# 34. Swarm Functions and Eternal Watchdogs
+# 35. Swarm Functions and Eternal Watchdogs

 This chapter describes two sets of mechanisms that help coordinate many services and maintain continuous oversight.
 Swarm functions let multiple components work together on problems, while persistent monitoring processes watch for failures, policy violations, and other conditions that require intervention.